Qrnaw/Sada-Smart/README.md

 in this repository, two tasks were completed:

-1- Create a website to convert audio to text.
+1- Create a website to convert voice to text.

 website link: https://qrnaw.github.io/Task1-SadaSmart/